KingDuckZ/dindexer/README.md

 [![Build Status](https://drone.io/bitbucket.org/King_DuckZ/dindexer/status.png)](https://drone.io/bitbucket.org/King_DuckZ/dindexer/latest)

 ##   What is dindexer?   ##
+###  Purpose  ###
 dindexer (from "Disc Indexer") is a program to help you keep track of where your files are as you back them up on external media.
 It's like updatedb/locate, but it's thought for never changing removable media, such as DVDs and BluRays.

 Running dindexer on your disks will build a list of all your files and directories.
 You can associate those lists to a descriptive name and a number, so it's easy to find on what disk a file is on the next time you search for that file.

 dindexer will also help you keeping track of duplicate data.

+###  What dindexer is not?  ###
+To further clarify what dindexer's intended usage is, let's make a list of what it *won't* do for you:

+* it's not a daemon - it's just a regular program that starts when you invoke it, performs its duties and then quits
+* it's not a realtime file indexing utility; I believe there are a few indexing tools out there already, such as Baloo, mlocate and surely others, but dindexer doesn't duplicate any of those, nor wants to replace them
+* it's not a backup tool; dindexer won't backup anything at all, won't make any copies of anything nor anything like that, so it's not like rsync; if you lose your DVD you previously scanned with dindexer, sorry but you've lost all of the data on your DVD

+###  Usage example  ###
+You have a pile of DVDs, BluRays or any other external storage media on which you stored a copy of your files.
+Maybe you wanted to keep YouTube videos you don't want to have on your hard disk anymore, your pictures from your trip to Portugal a few years ago, your gpg private key backup and your Humble Bundle games.
+Maybe you're just moving away old stuff from your external hard disk onto DVDs, so you can store new data on your hard disk.

+It's been a few years since you burned your first DVD, and your collection of backup has only grown more.
+You got to the point it's hard to tell what you have on your DVDs (especially those you just marked as "Backup March 2012").
+Even worse, you don't know if those pictures from Portugal are already on some DVD - you think you backed them up somewhere, but just to be safe you burn them again on the next "Backup December 2015" DVD.

+Five months later, you want to show your pictures of your trip to Portugal to your friend, but you finally deleted them from your hard disk.
+You probably have at least two copies on your DVDs, but where exactly?
+As you browse through your "pics backup"-labeled DVD and you realize it's a completely different sort of pictures you have on there, you think you should just give up on your Portugal photos for now.

+dindexer aims to save you from that scenario.
+The intended usage flow is:

+1. Prepare the list of files you want to burn in an external program like k3b for example, and make your backup
+2. When finished, mount your new backup, for example on /media/cdrom
+3. Scan your backup with dindexer using `dindexer scan --setname "Disc 24 - pictures and stuff" /media/cdrom`
+4. When done, the list of all the files on your disc will be saved in dindexer's database
+5. Make queries to find on which disc you stored your data - this part is still being worked on, but you can imagine something like `dindexer query portugal.jpg` returning "Disc 24 - pictures and stuff"
+6. Go to where you dump - er... store your physical discs (the drawer in your desk, a box, the other room), find the disc you marked as "Disc 24", pop it in your cd-reader and voilà, here's where your portugal.jpg was!

+**NOTE:** as dindexer is still being heavily developed, any of those steps can change in the future.
+I have a few ideas on how to make this program more convenient to use, but this will require some work.
+Contributions are welcome.

 ###  Configuration  ###
 As dindexer needs to write data to a PostgreSQL database, you need to configure access to it.
 Create a ~/.config/dindexer.yml file with the settings to connect to your database.
 For example: